marcusoftnet/marcusoftnet.github.io/_posts/2014-01-27-on-lead-time-important-projects-and.md

 -   <span style="font-size: small; font-weight: normal;">Measure the
     length of the line as it's in "Working" area.
-It doesn't have to be exact but enough to prove a point</span>
+It doesn't have to be exact but enough to prove a point
 -   <span style="font-size: small; font-weight: normal;">Draw a new
-    similar diagram below and plot only the "Working"-time on the diagram.</span>
+    similar diagram below and plot only the "Working"-time on the diagram.
 -   <span style="font-size: small; font-weight: normal;">You'll end up
-    with something like this (I've even added a little waiting time in the beginning, I'll get back to that later in the post):</span>
+    with something like this (I've even added a little waiting time in the beginning, I'll get back to that later in the post):